ASXploit/Html5-hackbar/README.md

 # HTML5 Hackbar
-Hack Menu for use only on HackedArcadeGames or sites permitted by me.
+Hack Menu for use only on sites permitted by me.

  - Codepen Demo Link : https://codepen.io/anon/pen/pxXZpG
+ - Project will be for sale upon completion

 # About
+The HTML5 Hackbar, Started as an idea to be a replica of the Adobe Flash Hackbar you see on APH Or HAG.

 # Updates
  - Created ES6 Class Base for Creating Buttons / 10-31-18